craigfrancis/php-is-literal-rfc/justification.md

 We need to distinguish between strings from a trusted developer, from those that could be attacker controlled.

-This will allow libraries / frameworks to protect against common mistakes; and, in the future, for PHP itself to check for these mistakes.
+This will allow libraries / frameworks to protect against common mistakes; and, in the future, for PHP itself to check as well.

 ## Go Implementation